What’s going on in the making of the new Outlander TV series from Starz? What’s the history of it, as seen through articles in the media?

 Lower photo: Executive Producer Ronald D. Moore, left, and Diana at an event on July 28, 2014, promoting the new TV series in New York.
 Released by Starpix.
 Photo: Amanda Schwab, AP.

 This page is researched and maintained by Diana’s Webmistress with information from Diana, STARZ personnel, and others.
-The last update was made on Tuesday, June 2, 2015 at 10:38 a.m.
-(Pacific Daylight Time).
+The last update was made on Thursday, December 17, 2015 at 3:26 p.m.
+(Pacific Time).